flutterwtf/mcp_flutter/README.md

 ## 🔧 Troubleshooting

-`get_app_errors`- Since errors are captured in DevTools Extension, you need to make sure that, you have restarted or reloaded Flutter app after starting MCP server, forwarding server and DevTools mcp_bridge extension.
+`get_app_errors`- Since errors are captured in DevTools Extension, you need to make sure that, you have restarted or reloaded Flutter app after starting MCP server, forwarding server and DevTools mcp_toolkit extension.

 Also make sure you: